-Your doctor will perform a pelvic exam to check the ovaries, uterus, and cervix for anything unusual.
+Your doctor will do a pelvic exam to check your ovaries, uterus, and cervix for anything unusual.
 An exam can sometimes reveal an ovarian cyst or internal scarring that may be due to endometriosis.
 The doctor also looks for other pelvic conditions that could cause symptoms similar to endometriosis.

 Diagnosis: Pelvic Scans

 Although it isn't possible to confirm endometriosis with scanning techniques alone, your doctor may order an ultrasound, CT scan, or MRI to help with diagnosis.
 These may be able to detect larger endometrial growths or cysts.
 The scans use sound waves, X-rays, or magnetic fields with radiofrequency pulses to create the images.

 Laparoscopy is the only sure way to determine if you have endometriosis.
 A surgeon inflates the abdomen with gas through a small incision in the navel.
 A laparoscope is a viewing instrument that's inserted through the incision.
 The surgeon can take small pieces of tissue for a lab to examine -- called a biopsy -- to confirm the diagnosis.

 Pain medications, such as acetaminophen, and nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen, often help relieve the pain and cramping that comes with endometriosis.
 But these drugs only treat the symptoms and not the underlying endometriosis.